ID220/micropython-code-examples/basics.md

 # the function sayHello is called after 4 seconds
 ```

-Here an example of a function which partially applied
+Here an example of a function which is partially applied

 ```python
 def sum(a,b): return a+b